jesababon/express-full-crud/readme.md

 No starter files!

 ## Completion
-Parts 1 - 8 are required for completion, and 9 and 10 are bonus.
+Parts 1 - 8 are required for completion.

 ## Submission